Bitergia/fiware-chanchan-docker/images/fiware-orion/README.md

+# Warning: This image has been deprecated and is no longer maintained. #
+Please use the official image available at https://hub.docker.com/r/fiware/orion/

 ## Orion Context Broker Docker image ##

 The [Orion Context Broker](http://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker) is an implementation of the Publish/Subscribe Context Broker GE, providing the NGSI9 and NGSI10 interfaces.